+On or about November 29, 2021 Schwartz & Greenbaum, LLC ("Schwartz & Greenbaum") detected that it was the target of a cybersecurity attack.
+An unauthorized third party attempted to infiltrate Schwartz & Greenbaum's computer network and demand a ransom payment.
+Upon detecting this incident, we moved quickly to secure our network environment and launched a thorough investigation.
+The investigation was performed with the help of independent IT security and forensic investigators to determine the scope and extent of the potential unauthorized access to our systems and any sensitive information.

-On September 4, 2020, JX Enterprises, Inc. ("JXE") detected that it was the target of a cybersecurity attack.
-An unauthorized third party attempted to infiltrate JXE's computer network.
-Although we have found no evidence that your information has been specifically accessed for misuse, it is possible that your full name, mailing address, and social security number could have been exposed.
+Although we have found no evidence that your information has been specifically accessed for misuse, it is possible that your name, mailing address, date of birth, social security number, and/or financial information, to the extent that such may have existed on the network, could have been exposed.